 When you think about other world religions, they all have some prophet or messenger who was delivering an important message – either from god or how to reach god.
-And eventually all of these prophets and messengers died.
+And eventually all of these prophets and messengers dies.
 Buddha died in 949 BC.
 Confucius died in 479 BC.
-Mohamed died in 632 AD.
-Joseph Smith, founder of Mormonism, died in 1844.
-Mary Baker Eddy, founder of Christian Science, died in 1910.
+Mohammed died in 632 AD.
+Joseph Smith, the founder of Mormonism, died in 1844.
+Mary Baker Eddy, the founder of Christian Science, died in 1910.

 None of those religious leaders died and then came back to life.
 All of the followers of those religions agree that those people are still dead to this day.

 But in Christianity, the religious leader claimed to actually be God Himself.
 Then He died and three days later resurrected, and 40 days later ascended into Heaven.